RisabBiswas/MTMS-Med-Seg-KD/README.md

 * Try other contrastive loss.

 ## Acknowledgement
 I extend my heartfelt gratitude to my guru 🙏🏻 [Dr. Chaitanya Kaul](https://www.linkedin.com/in/chaitanya-kaul-859330b6/) for his visionary guidance and unwavering support throughout my project.
-His mentorship has significantly shaped me as a researcher and as a better individual.
+His mentorship has significantly shaped me as a researcher and a better individual.
 I am profoundly grateful for his invaluable contributions to my professional and personal growth.

 ## Authors
 - [Risab Biswas](https://www.linkedin.com/in/risab-biswas/)